Bombing of Helsinki in World War II: Great raids of February 1944

 In February 1944, the Soviet Union launched three massive bombing raids against Helsinki.
 The aim was to break the Finnish fighting spirit and to force the Finns to the peace table.
 The raids were conducted on the nights of 6–7, 16-17 and 26–27 February.
 Joseph Stalin obtained British and American support for the measure at the Tehran Conference in 1943.
 In that manner, the Soviets hoped to force Finland to break its ties with Germany and agree to a peace settlement.

 Finnish air defence forces counted 2,121 bombers in the three raids of February 1944, which dropped more than 16,000 bombs.
 Of the 34,200 shots fired against the bombers, 21,200 were with heavy AA artillery, and 12,900 were with light AA artillery.
-The Finns deceived Soviet pathfinders by lighting fires on the islands outside the city and using the searchlights only east of the city, thereby leading the pathfinders to believe that it was the city.
+The Finns were able to conceive an effective plan to divert enemy aircraft away from the heart of the city.
+In order to deceive Soviet pathfinders, fires were lit on the islands outside the city and searchlights were only used east of the city, thereby leading the pathfinders to believe that it was the city.

+The decoy system worked surprisingly well.
+After the final bombing on February 26, the Russians believed their strategic goal had been achieved.
+Meanwhile, Finland spread false reports to the media, via Swedish channels, claiming Helsinki had been completely destroyed.
+When a Soviet delegation arrived in Helsinki after the September 1944 armistice, they were shocked by the city being largely intact.
+Enraged by the deception, Stalin dismissed Marshal Golovanov, head of the Strategic Air Force.

 Only 530 bombs fell within the city itself.
 Most of the population of Helsinki had left the city, and the casualties were lower than in other cities bombed during the war.
 Of the 22–25 Soviet bombers lost in the raids, 18–21 were destroyed by AA fire, and four were shot down by German night fighters.